gavodachs/docker-dachs/_Data_Persistence.md

 Docker _volumes_ is a central concept to this argument, volumes are essentially mounting points between the host and the container or among containers.
 Through _volumes_ we can
-* either keep the data in the host and share them with the container,
+* share data between host and container,
-* or dedicate a container for the storage and serve it to other container(s).
+* share data between containers (with a storage-dedicated container).

 The best strategy depends very much on each data provider's workflow and the amount of data.
 Anyways, we will here (together with the <a href='./_Workflow.md'>_Workflow_</a>